MOSEK/Mosek.go/doc/source/mosek.rst

     func (*Task) GetLintInf ( whichliinf int32 ) ( ivalue int64 )

+``ivalue int64``
+     The value of the required integer information item.

 Obtains an integer information item from the task information database.